ionic-team/ionic-docs/src/pages/vue/quickstart.md

 }
 ```

-The configuration above will prevent all files from being prefetched and instead, will be loaded when they are needed.
+The configuration above will prevent all files from being prefetched and, instead, will be loaded when they are needed.
 You can also select certain chunks to prefetch.
 Check out the <a href="https://cli.vuejs.org/guide/html-and-static-assets.html#prefetch" target="_blank" rel="noopener noreferrer">Vue CLI Docs on Prefetching</a> for more examples.

 ## Build a Native App